simontaen/Passions/Notes.md

 * Opening App several times from a Push stacks the new Album Info views on top of each other (discard any that is showing)
 * Switch to FavArtists when opening from a Push (pageControl Index?)
 * Aborting a swipe Back gesture hides the nav bar, no way to resolve (how to do this?)
+* Artist Info: 0 albums, 1 album
+	* Artist info shows slider hand on top of artist artwork when no album
+* Artist Info: no image leads to misplaced releasedate view (for a short period before it appears)

 # 2.0